-

 Once considered a forbidding archipelago, the Galapágos Islands only came to the fore when Charles Darwin published The Origin of Species.
 The unique wildlife here has evolved to be fearless, stemming from the lack of predators on the volcanic isles, so you can easily snorkel with marine iguanas or share the rocky outcrops with groups of giant tortoises.
 The islands have recently become more popular, but strict controls on tourists mean the human footprint is kept to a minimum.

-Discover the best time to visit Ecuador and the Galapagos in particular.
+Discover the best time to visit Galapagos, the best time to visit Ecuador and explore our Galapagos itinerary.

 The Dolomites, Italy